 |Note: Models in italics are unchanged (so far) by the CID process.
 Models with a (★) are completely new.|

 |Old entries still need work.
 This week's focus:|

 Battle College vs the Official Rules

 Battle College (BC) is not officially endorsed by Privateer Press (PP), and historically this meant we could not show exact stats and rules because of Copyright and Intellectual Property issues.
-However, this all changed in 2016 when PP announced that they were going to go fully digital with their rules, provide all their rules for free (you can find links on our Useful External Links page), and allow third-party websites (like BC) to show exact copies to their heart's content.
+However, this all changed in 2016 when PP announced that they were going to:

 Since that announcement we have been editing all our pages from their old 'pseudo-rules' to being exact copies, but there are a couple of obstacles:

 - There are a lot of rules to update.
-At the current count, BC is using over 1500 unique templates, and I guess that about half of them are still 'pseudo rules'.
+At the current count, BC is using over 1500 unique templates and, at a guess, about a quarter of them are still 'pseudo rules'.

 - Some editors are lazier than others, and might not exactly copy the official version of the rule.

 What this all adds up to is simple: We try our best, but there are mistakes on this website.
 Don't trust everything you read on the internet, and always play the game based on the official rules.

 If you need to contact an admin, refer to the Talk:Main Page#Contact Us.